Online: August 5 – September 23, 2019

 - Begin to articulate a leadership approach to your congregational setting

 - People of the Way by Dwight Zscheile

 - Missional: Joining God in the Neighborhood by Alan Roxburgh

-Instructor: The Rev. Dan Anderson, Adjunct Instructor for Luther Seminary’s D. Min. in Congregational Mission and Leadership, Associate Priest at St. Matthew’s in St. Paul, and Adjunct Professor of Worship at United Theological Seminary
+Instructor: The Rev. Dr. Dan Anderson, Adjunct Professor for Luther Seminary’s DMin in Congregational Mission and Leadership, spiritual director, recently served as Associate Priest at St. Matthew’s in St. Paul, and as Adjunct Professor of Worship at United Theological Seminary.

 Comments from previous participants: